cetra-777/platformer80/README.md

 Based on tutorial series on YouTube found here: https://www.youtube.com/@tamaraomalley5866

-Major differences in this version
-Ruby instead of Lua
+The major differences in this version are the use of Ruby instead of Lua for scripting and an OOP approach.
-Object Oriented Approach